Nonmonotone subgradient methods based on a local descent lemma

 Note that strong convexity of $g$ is sufficient for the DCA framework.
 However, BDCA and iDCA additionally require the function $h$ to be strongly convex.
 To ensure this property, we apply the standard DC regularization technique and consider the equivalent decomposition

 On the other hand, observe that RCSN applied to~\eqref{eq:f_clust} results again in a particular case of Algorithm~\ref{alg:SNSM} (with $m=0$) where the direction $d_k$ is taken as $d_k = -[\nabla^2 g(X_k)]^{-1} w_k=- w_k/2$.
 In contrast, we implemented \salg\ as described in Section~\ref{sect:appl}, with the search direction given by \eqref{eq:dkmsos} and $\alpha_k:=10^{-3}$ for all $k\in\N$.
-Thus, we emphasize that RCSN does not coincide in this case with the monotone implementation of \salg, unlike in our experiments in Section~\ref{subsec:balls}.
+We emphasize that RCSN does not coincide in this case with the monotone implementation of \salg, unlike in our experiments in Section~\ref{subsec:balls}.
+Indeed, observe that the first component $g$ is just a sum of squared Euclidean norms and hence the Hessian is simply a multiple of the identity matrix, which leads to a simple scaling of the gradient descent direction and fails to capture the true curvature of the problem.
 For this reason, we included in our comparison both the monotone version of \salg\ (with $\mM=0$) and its nonmonotone counterpart (with $\mM=5$).